locka99/cpp-to-rust-book/foreword.md

 **BEGIN DRAFT BOOK DISCLAIMER **

 * Some of the samples will not compile or may not have been syntax checked
+* C and Rust code snippets are not distinguished very well yet (styling)
 * Some of the text makes uncited assertions of fact
 * Some of the text is marked TODO
 * Some of the topics that should be covered are brushed over, given undue weight or omitted entirely